core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {{RFC7252}} section 6.5 (with an addition at the end of 8.2) into "`coap://[2001:db8:f0::1]/.well-known/core`".

-The record's target is resolved by replacing the path "`/.well-known/core`" from the Base URI (section 5.2 {{RFC3986}}) with the relative target URI "`/temp`" into "`coap://[2001:db8:f0::1]/temp`".
+Because "`/temp`" starts with a single slash, the record's target is resolved by replacing the path "`/.well-known/core`" from the Base URI (section 5.2 {{RFC3986}}) with the relative target URI "`/temp`" into "`coap://[2001:db8:f0::1]/temp`".